scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

 Offers both standard and modern user interfaces, with customizable themes and layouts.

 - **Drag & Drop:**
-Easily add or move families using intuitive drag-and-drop functionality.
+Easily add families using intuitive drag-and-drop functionality.

 - **Settings Management:**
 Configure display, layout, and source settings to fit your workflow.